Skip to main content

 The Issues section is typically where teams spend the majority of their L10 time.
 We recommend giving everyone a couple minutes to review the issue list and vote for the issues they feel are highest priority.
 Everyone gets (3) votes.
 We show a vote counter in the top right so you know once everyone in attendance has exercised their full voting power.
 Once the votes are in, click the Votes column header for a quick sort and begin to tackle your issue list.

 We believe it's important to celebrate the wins - big and small - and resolving issues should be seen as a win.
 Hopefully you are able to resolve a few during your first L10.
-If you want to take your celebrations up a notch, you can customize the confetti settings from your personal profile and make it rain emojis across your screen.

 You can disable confetti anytime if or when meetings require a more formal tone